 6.6.3G.1_1.5 Test requirement

+Test requirements for Spurious Emissions UE Co-existence are the same as the minimum requirements and are not repeated in this section.

-The measured average power of spurious emission, derived in step 2, shall not exceed the described value in table 6.6.3G.1_1.5-1 for the operating bands for V2X sidelink communication specified in 5.2G.
+The measured average power of spurious emission, derived in step 2, shall not exceed the described value in clause 6.6.3G.1_1.3 according to the following rule:.